SubMana/submana.github.io/_posts/2017-02-02-pkhex-tutorial.md

 tags: tutorials
 ---

+# PREFACE

+### This guide may become outdated at some point, so please keep in mind the date that this article was posted.
+Currently this method does not work on the latest firmware (11.4) as of April 12, 2017.
+An update to this guide will be posted and linked in this article when a new method becomes available (it shouldn't take long).
+If your system version is 11.3 or lower, you are still free to follow this guide.

 ## PkHex Guide: Gaining access to the program, and simple usage tutorial

 Hi!
 This guide assumes you've graduated elementary school at the very least, and have some form of reading comprehension.
 The first step in using PkHex is gaining access to what's known as 'Homebrew' on your console.
 This simply requires putting some files on your SD card, and in no way harms your system in the slightest.
 A much better guide than what I could possibly write can be found here: